-If you own a truck and plow and during the winter months, plow a few people for cash, or do plowing as a full time business, it’s important to have snow plow insurance in place.
+If you own a truck and plow and offer plowing services in the winter months or even full time, it’s important to have snow plow insurance in place.

 A personal auto insurance policy typically does not include “for profit” snow plowing activity.
 If snow plowing for income or operating as a business, you should purchase a commercial policy that covers you for the complete snow plowing operation.

 Trucks and plow equipment don’t come cheap should you need to replace them.
-Make sure you have coverage in place in case you damage or have equipment stolen.
+Make sure you have coverage in place in case you damage equipment or it is stolen.

 Review what coverage options you need and what coverage limits will be best for your snow plowing business.